laxmaniron/show_time/README.md

 pull it and keep it in a python virtualenv

-#Install React dependencies
+#Install React dependencies--
 npm install

 #Python dependencies
-pip install
+pip install --

-django
+django,
-djangorestframework
+djangorestframework,
 Pillow